 There are a few key points to keep in mind when deciding what exterior paints to use depending on different locations and factors.

-- Water leakages and dampness can be tackled with weatherproof emulsions.
+4. Water leakages and dampness can be tackled with

-- Choose emulsions that come with at least a five-year performance warranty that covers against issues like fading, flaking, peeling, algal growth, and fungal growth.
+7. Choose emulsions that come with at least a five-year performance warranty that covers against issues like fading, flaking, peeling, algal and

 Other than the prepping products already mentioned, the brand has a wide range of exterior paints to choose from.
 Asian Paints offers a range of high-quality plain finishes to colour and protect your walls.
 You can also choose from a wide selection of textured finishes.
 Some of these are:

-- The Ultima Allura range is a luxury selection of textures inspired by the colour tones of Argentina and Italy.
-Ultima Allura Venezio gives a fine grain textured finish.
+1. The Ultima Allura range is a luxury selection of textures inspired by the colour tones of Argentina and Italy.
+Ultima Allura Venezio gives a fine-grain textured finish.
 Ultima Allura Torino is made with selected marble chips and lends a beautiful antique look.
 Ultima Allura Graniza is a grainy textured finish imparting a granite appearance.

-- Finally, check out their Ultima Wall Art series with unique designs and patterns to add a little character.
-The Express series comes in Untamed, a stencil pattern collection with designs which include paw prints, birds in flight and geometric fish can be used as a small accent or sweeping across a wall.
+3. Finally, check out their Ultima Wall Art series with unique designs and patterns to add a little character.
+The Express series comes in Untamed, a stencil pattern collection with designs which include paw prints, birds in flight and geometric fish that can be used as a small accent or sweeping across a wall.
 Music aficionados would love the patterns from Rhythmic which include musical bars, pulses and beats.
 The patterns of the Spiritual collection reflect your inner calm with soothing chimes, ethereal swirls and pleasing blooms.
 Prayer for Earth is inspired by Buddhist philosophy and imagery and draws from the mantras inscribed on stones in sacred spaces.
-The Prosperity series includes Laughing Fields, a sweeping geometric pattern of ‘flying rhombus’.
-The floral designs of Singing Flowers replicate traditional North Indian phulkari embroidery art while Dancing Waves is inspired by the swaying fields of harvest, symbolising abundance and prosperity.
+The Prosperity series includes Laughing Fields, a sweeping geometric flying-rhombus pattern.
+The floral designs of Singing Flowers replicate traditional north Indian phulkari embroidery art while Dancing Waves is inspired by the swaying fields during the harvest season, symbolising abundance and prosperity.

 The right shade and texture of Asian Paints exterior paint, plus a selection of elegant accessories turned a small balcony into the centre-spot of a party